Code Maroon Alerts

-In order to ensure that Code Maroon alerts are delivered as quickly and efficiently as possible, periodic checks are done to identify registrants who are no longer directly affiliated with Texas A&M University.
+To ensure Code Maroon alerts are delivered quickly and efficiently, periodic checks are done to identify registrants no longer directly affiliated with Texas A&M University.

-If our records indicate that a registrant is no longer a member of the student body or employed by the university, Code Maroon will send an email notice to the email address they provided during registration.
-Unless a justification is provided to that email within 15 days, the registrant will be scheduled for deletion from the Code Maroon system.
+If university records indicate a registrant is no longer a member of the student body or employed by the university, Code Maroon will send an email notice to the contact email address provided during registration.
+Those who reply to the email within 15 days will continue receiving Code Maroon SMS text alerts and their registration record will be moved to the “Guest” portal of the system.
+All others will have their registration record scheduled for deletion from the Code Maroon system.

 If you have any questions, email firstname.lastname@example.org or call Help Desk Central at 979.845.8300.

 To learn what you should do in case of an emergency, visit tamu.edu/emergency.
 In an emergency, Texas A&M will post additional emergency updates and announcements at emergency.tamu.edu when they become available.
 Texas A&M will also communicate important emergency information with local television and radio outlets.